Para español, seleccione de la lista

 Resource sharing platform: FLIN SHAREit

-For the majority of the participating libraries, FLIN SHAREit will use a Z39.50 connection to check each catalog in turn to see if they own the requested item, whether it is currently available and whether it is in a lendable location and format.
-This will make it possible for patrons from all types of libraries to discover items they need and request them.
+FLIN SHAREit uses a Z39.50 connection to check each catalog in turn to see if a library owns the requested item, whether it is currently available and whether that library is willing to loan the item through Inter-Library Loan (ILL).
+This makes it possible for patrons from all types of libraries throughout the state to discover and request the items that they need.

 For libraries that lack a live connection and would like to participate, FLIN SHAREit can check a union database to see if a requested item is listed.